AshMagill/React-Native-Calculator-Ash/README.md

 ### Prerequisites

+- Git
 - Yarn
 - Expo
-- Android / Ios Emulator, or an actual Phone to run the App via expo
+- Android Studio, or an actual Phone to run the App via Expo

 ### Installation